Executive

 BARBARA SUNDAY

-Retired Teacher Rep
+Retired Teacher Representative

 I have been fortunate to have enjoyed a lengthy career teaching art in public schools in West Vancouver, at all the grade levels.
 In my recent years, I have become involved in offering the Advanced Placement (AP) Art and Design courses.
 I am currently involved as an AP consultant, workshop presenter, and scoring team member for AP Art and Design.
 I very much value working with teachers and first-year faculty who are located across the US and in a variety of countries.